Cresap's War: Triggering violence

-In 1726, the English born Quaker leader John Wright and two associates with their families settled near the river.
+In 1726, the English-born Quaker leader John Wright and two associates with their families settled near the river.
 They had been coming to the birding swarms along the Conejohela Flats since 1724 and had made friends and converted an appreciable number of Indians, most by working their way through the marshy shallows on the opposite (west or right) bank of the Susquehanna.
 Sometime after building a house and planting a farm, probably with the help of their Indian friends in the second year there, Wright ended up building two medium-to-large dugout canoes kept and tied off on either bank, creating the seeds of an ad hoc passenger ferry business for those desiring to cross.
 A few settlers moved across, settling mainly a few miles to the north along Codorus Creek and Kreutz Creek, but traffic grew sufficient to officially apply for a ferry license in 1730.

-Settlement across picked up significantly that year, probably with the promise of regular ferry service across the Susquehanna, greatly easing transportation difficulties, but the inflow alarmed Lord Baltimore about his ability to assert control and collect incomes from the disputed area.
+Settlement picked up significantly that year, probably due to the promise of regular ferry service across the Susquehanna, greatly easing transportation difficulties, but the inflow alarmed Lord Baltimore with respect to his ability to assert control and collect incomes from the disputed area.
 By midsummer of 1730, a number of Pennsylvania Dutch settler families had crossed the river and taken up residence.
 Determined to counter this development, a Marylander, Thomas Cresap, opened a second ferry service at Blue Rock, about four miles (6 km) south of Wright's Ferry near current day Washington Boro, Pennsylvania.

 Owing to the royal proclamation of 1724, the Pennsylvania settlers did not have clear title to the lands that they occupied.
 Apparently in defiance of the proclamation, Maryland granted Cresap title to 500 acre along the west bank of the river, much of which was already inhabited.
 Cresap began to act as a land agent, persuading many Pennsylvania Dutch to purchase their farms from him, thus obtaining title under Maryland law, and began collecting quit-rents (an early form of property tax) for Maryland.
 In response, Pennsylvania authorities at Wright's Ferry began to issue "tickets" to new settlers which, while not granting immediate title, promised to award title as soon as the area was officially opened to settlement.